The Garden Grazer

 * Percent Daily Values are based on a 2000 calorie diet.

-If you are enjoying this vegan Corn and Black Bean Avocado Salad with Edamame, also check out:
+If you're enjoying this Black Bean Avocado Edamame Salad recipe, also check out:

 • Mexican Sweet Potato Bowl